2014–2016 Croatian war veterans protest: End of the protest

 After Milanović failed to form a new government in the aftermath of the 2015 Croatian parliamentary elections, HDZ and MOST formed a new coalition.
 Tihomir Orešković became the new prime minister and Tomo Medved became the new veterans minister.
 The tent was finally removed after the protesters proclaimed that: "they didn't protest to bring some other party to power", but because the heads of institutions "did not do their job despite receiving a salary for it".
-The protesters then announced that their tent will be relocated to the "Homeland War Museum" in Vukovar.
+The protesters then announced that their tent would be relocated to the "Homeland War Museum" in Vukovar.
 This idea was, however, opposed by Mayor of Vukovar and Vukovar wartime commander Branko Borković.

 Impact

 Journalists and political analysts claimed that the protest changed Croatia.
 Croatian journalist Miroslav Filipović, for one, claims that the Savska tent protest: "ushered radicailsm into Croatian politics and society".
 Croatian political sociologist Dragan Bagić similarly considers that the protest was one of the factors leading to political radicalization in Croatia, with other factors being the 2013 Marriage referendum on definition of marriage and two separate commemoration columns on Vukovar remembrance day in 2014.
 Political analyst and philosopher Žarko Puhovski pointed to the protest in explaining problems which the Croatian Democratic Union had with radicalism in the aftermath of the 2020 Zagreb shooting and 2022 arrest of a minor armed with molotov cocktails on a protest in front of HDZ's headquarters in Zagreb.
 Puhovski said that the Croatian Democratic Union's encouragement of radical right in 2014 had turned against them by 2022.